vosa53/karlbot/README.md

 #### Git branches

 - `develop`: The actual development is taking place here.
-- `master`: When a new version of the application is ready, a merge from `develop` to `master` is performed and the CI/CD pipeline automatically deploys it to [karlbot.dev](https://karlbot.dev/).
+- `master`: Contains the latest release version.
+When a new version of the application is ready, a merge from `develop` to `master` is performed and the CI/CD pipeline automatically deploys it to [karlbot.dev](https://karlbot.dev/).

 ### How to run it